tsmith512/rnf-location-service/migration_scratch.md

 - Remove the quotes that MySQL is gonna put in that `timestamp` column; that is an expression for psql to evaluate
 - geocode_raw_response in v1 is stored as a PHP serialized associative array from a different library, just dump it
 - I want to change `full_city` because it doesn't work well for rural locations.
 Recode everything?
 (Also decided to rename that to `admin` which is a little keyed to Google Maps Reverse Geocode API but whatever)
+- This value can be plural.
+After the DB migration be sure to advance the `SEQUENCE` for both tables.
 - Warning: `to_timestamp` returns `timestamp WITH time zone` which is not the logic I'm working on.
 Server time is UTC.
 I'm doing it with epoch timestamps as numbers, sue me.

 ## v2 App-related Queries